masumah · zahra

 fig. 07 — design generated using claude

-When an engineer picks up a ticket now, they pull from a repo and find the PRD, static designs, Confluence docs, and a working code starter — all generated from a system that’s already in sync.
+The idea here is: When an engineer picks up a ticket, they pull from a repo and find the PRD, static designs, Confluence docs, and a working code starter — all generated from a system that’s already in sync.

 fig. 08 — component + code + ticket created using claude